-Being prepared to weather a crisis on the scale of COVID-19 is a big ask, especially when you don’t see it coming.
-The pandemic forced many businesses to either close down or make dramatic changes to their operations with little notice.
-Three Blue Ducks’ operations manager Paul Dewhurst and Andy Allen, co-owner and newly anointed MasterChef judge, reveal some insights they wish they could have shared with their pre-COVID selves.
+Being prepared to withstand a crisis on the scale of COVID-19 or a natural disaster is a big ask, especially when you don’t see it coming.
+Over the past two years, the pandemic has forced many businesses to either close down or make dramatic changes to their operations with little notice.
+Three Blue Ducks’ operations manager Paul Dewhurst and Andy Allen, co-owner and MasterChef judge, reveal lessons they've learnt during the COVID-19 pandemic.

 When times are good, doing what you do well tends to be the main focus.
 So, looking for new ways to make money may not be imperative.
 It’s a different story when once-reliable revenue streams dry up – and in the case of the COVID-19 pandemic this happened practically overnight.
 When this happens, finding alternative ways to maintain cash flow can mean the difference between sinking and swimming.
 For many businesses, the opportunities are there, provided you’re prepared to think creatively.

-As restrictions began to lift, the restaurateurs amped up their activities.
+As restrictions slowly began to ease in some states, the restaurateurs amped up their activities.
 “For Mother’s Day, we offered a three-course feast menu for two to 10 people, which customers could reassemble and serve at home,” Allen says.
 “We thought we’d get 50 orders and we ended up getting 750.
 We were blown away.”

 “Pivoting overnight wasn’t the way Three Blue Ducks would roll under normal circumstances,” Allen says.
 “We’d research a plan thoroughly and map out a course of action but when it came to responding to COVID-19 everything was on the fly.”